Detecting dependence structure: visualization and inference: Empirical checkerboard copula, new estimator of the measure , and their properties

 Elementary calculations yield

 The formula (\ref{6}) shows that, given $(u,v) \in [0,1]^2$, $\bar{C}_n(u,v)$ is a linear rank statistic.
 Hence, under the independence of $X$ and $Y$, by \cite{Hajek}, pp. 61-62, we infer that

 where

-Below, we claim that $\bar C_n$ preserves concordance ordering.
-This result extends Proposition 1 in \cite{Ledwina14}, while its proof greatly simplifies an earlier argument patterned after \cite{Yanagimoto}. \begin{proposition} Suppose that the copula $C_{*}$ is more concordant than the copula $C_{**}$.
+Below, we claim that $\bar C_n$ preserves the concordance ordering.
+This result extends Proposition 1 in \cite{Ledwina14}, while its proof greatly simplifies an earlier argument patterned after \cite{Yanagimoto}. \begin{proposition} Suppose that the copula $C_{*}$ is more concordant than the copula $C_{**}$; $C_{*}\succ C_{**}$, in short.
 Then, under any fixed $(u,v) \in (0,1)^2$, any $c \in \mathbb R$, and any $n$ it holds that